johnsbarrie/lgb-starter-kit/README.md

-# Llloyds Banking Group CWA Starterkit
+# CWA Skeleton Application

-A simple and complete Webpack 4 React Boilerplate.
+A basic build for CWAs

 - Ready to start React App (CWA)
 - Integrate configuration and builds for the Lloyds Constellation package